Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: The Problem

-This paper focuses on one typical HVAC system mainly composed of air handling units: fresh air unit (FAU) and fan coil unit (FCU) and the chiller as depicted in Fig. \ref{HVAC system} \cite{sun2013building}.
-The air handling units first cools and dehumidifies the air to the set-points (temperature and humidity) and then force the supply air to the duct network by the fans (this paper investigates the cooling mode).
-The chiller provides chilled water to the cooling coils within the air handling units.
-In particular, this HVAC system uses FCU and FAU to handle the recirculated air and the fresh air separately, whereas some HVAC systems integrate them into one single air handling units \cite{radhakrishnan2017learning}.
-This paper uses such HVAC system to study a general framework for HVAC control; however the formulation and the method can be extended to other types of HVAC systems like \cite{radhakrishnan2017learning}.
+An HVAC system mainly comprises chiller and air handling units, with the latter integrated with cooling/heating coils and driven fan.
+The HVAC system generally works in the way that the air handling units first cool/heat and dehumidify the air to the set-points (temperature and humidity) and then drive the supply air to the duct network connected to the rooms using the fans.
+Amid this process, the cooling/heating coils rely on the chiller providing circulated chilled water.
+Therefore, the chiller, cooling/heating coils and fan account for the major parts of HVAC's energy consumption.

-This paper investigates the HVAC control for an office room with the thermal demand mainly caused by the heat gain from outside and the indoor occupancy.
-We study the multivariable HVAC control including the supply air flow rates and the set-point temperature of the handling units systems with the objective to minimize daily energy cost while maintaining thermal comfort indicated by the PMV metric.
-Our problem is discussed in a discrete setting with a decision interval $\Delta t=30$ mins (one day, $T=48$ stages).
+In this paper, we study the type of HVAC systems encompassing a fresh air unit (FAU) and a fan coil unit (FCU) for handling the recirculated air and fresh air separately~\cite{sun2013building}.
+As shown in Fig. \ref{HVAC system}, we focus on the HVAC control for a specific office for cooling with the thermal demand mainly caused by the heat gain from the outside, indoor occupants and electrical devices in use.
+To provide indoor comfort with least energy use, we study the optimal control inputs for the HVAC system including supply air flow rates and the set-points of air handling units (i.e., FAU and FCU).
+We note there exist other types of HVAC systems that have integrated the FAU and FCU into one unit~\cite{radhakrishnan2017learning}.
+This paper just uses the type of HVAC system as an example to build a general framework, and the formulation and method suppose to be extended accordingly.

+Since the building thermal dynamics is a slow process and the arrival/ departure of occupants are spontaneous, we discuss the problem in a discrete-time setting with a sampling and control interval of $\Delta t$ = 30 mins over a daily circle (i.e., $T=48$ stages).